CCPA Compliance Software 2026: 6 Controls to Test

 Enterprise (5,000+ employees, 15+ applicable state laws)

 Invest in integrated privacy management platforms that connect data discovery, consent management, DSAR workflows, vendor management, and reporting in a single system.
-At this scale, automation is not optional — it is the only way to maintain compliance across 21+ state regimes, especially with differing rules on sensitive data, cure periods (which are disappearing), and consumer rights.
+At this scale, automation is not optional — it is the only way to maintain compliance across the 20 comprehensive state laws tracked here, especially with differing rules on sensitive data, cure periods (which are disappearing), and consumer rights.

 Common Automation Pitfalls to Avoid